unsaved/bycontract-plus/README.md

 I tried contracting Dmitry to get his direction on the best way to extend his module, but he hasn't replied to me.
-Not knowing if I will have to repeat this extension work, I went with strategy that I can do most quickly and easily (but not necessarily best long-term)-- just make this new project that loads the bycontract module and adds to it.
+Not knowing if I will have to repeat this extension work, I went with strategy that I can do most quickly and easily (but not necessarily best long-term)-- I just made this new module that loads the bycontract module and adds to it.

 # Installation